smashmath/smashmath/_projects/newnormalized.md

 I would say that, by hand, one $$n$$-th order IVP is better than $$n$$ first order IVPs (as well as $$n$$ $$n$$-th order IVPs of course).

-Finally ranking them by which method would be best to use:
+Finally ranking them by which method would be best to use in my opinion:

 |                  | $$n$$ $$n$$-th order IVPs | Wronskian inverse | $$n$$ first order IVPs | Recursive Formula |
 |------------------|---------------------------|-------------------|------------------------|-------------------|